GerardoRoman/CardsSocial-SocialMediaApp/Backend/README_ENDPOINTS.md

-## 🦄   users/my-cards/:id/
+## 🦄   users/my-cards/id/

-Description: Detail view of card the logged in user had made, can EDIT or DELETE card
+Description: If `GET` request view of card the logged in user has made, if `PATCH`request can edit and `DELETE` request for delete card

 - Allowed Request: GET, PUT, PATCH, DELETE
 - Content-Type: application/json